M-earnest/diler_dgitial_literacy_course/lecture/overview.md

 This course will therefore explore the concept of digital literacy and its components, in an attempt to provide students with the necessary understanding and skills to self-sufficiently navigate digital spaces, aquire the necessary skillsets and contribute to the academic and scientific communities!

-This page shall provide all necessary information to navigate the course website and follow along with the respective lessons.
+This page should provide all necessary information to navigate the course website and follow along with the respective lessons.